isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-pee/index.md

 For a spider that's inside the house, the best water sources is water droplets from shower or tap, sink edges, or plugholes.

-Definitely, [spiders can't drown](https://pestpolicy.com/can-you-drown-a-spider/) but may remain trapped in the bath or sink due to being too steep or slippery.
+Definitely, [spiders can't drown](https://pestpolicy.com/can-you-drown-a-spider/)but may remain trapped in the bath or sink due to being too steep or slippery.
 The whistling spider species creates a silk layer for their long burrow to ensure it remains humid and hydrated.
 Raindrops dew can also provide a water sources for some spider species.
 Garden spider, wolf spider and wolf spider tend to get water from drinking the morning dew.

 They'll take the water from dew via mound (silk-covered) at the door of their hideout.
 Some spider species also drink nectar from the garden plants particularly when there are limited water sources such as rain, dew or tap water.
 Spider species like the whip spider use their pincers to suck water from sources like dew or nectar flowers.